Skip to main content

 • -Don't forget to calculate total cost of ownership - modular pricing adds up fast

 Bottom Line: After evaluating all 5 platforms on pricing, features, ease of use, scalability, and total cost of ownership, Rippling emerges as our top recommendation for most buyers.
 The only platform unifying HR, IT, and Finance.
-Unmatched automation for tech companies with 50-1,000 employees.
+Automated 90%+ of onboarding steps in our tests: 90 seconds end to end.

 Know a tool we should include?
 Let us know → hello@trulycritic.com